tewhatuora/air-fhir-ig/input/pagecontent/complianceTestingReadAPITests.md

             <a href="https://fhir-ig.digital.health.nz/air/index.html">https://fhir-ig.digital.health.nz/air/index.html</a>
         </td>
         <td>
-            Given my application has the appropriate permission<br>
+            <b>GIVEN</b> my application has the appropriate permission<br>
-            And my application is providing an NHI with an immunisation record with maximum allowable size data fields<br>
+            AND my application is providing an NHI with an immunisation record with maximum allowable size data fields<br>
-            When an API call is made<br>
+            <b>WHEN</b> an API call is made<br>
-            Then the Application displays the maximum allowable size for all immunisation data fields<br>
+            <b>THEN</b> the Application displays the maximum allowable size for all immunisation data fields<br>
-            And no data is truncated
+            AND no data is truncated
         </td>
         <td>
             The subscriber's Application sends an Immunisation History (Search Immunisation) API Request for NHI number <b>ZHZ9215</b>